mabhi02/mabhi02/README.md

 ## What you'll find here

 This is where I experiment, build, and break things.
-My repositories range from research prototypes to production-ready systems, with a focus on AI/ML applications that solve real problems.
+My repositories range from research prototypes to production-ready systems, with a focus on AI/ML applications.

 **Currently obsessed with:**
 - Meta-learning and adaptive systems